 My already low opinion of Garmin bike computers had reached new depths.
 I told Derek and David that disgruntled Garmin employees had probably programmed it to detect when you’re doing an Everesting and to screw with you.

-Riding to the magic ascent number was now completely out and we’d have to just do it on lap count.
+Riding to the magic ascent number was now completely out of the question.
+We’d have to just do it on lap count.
 I thought the total laps needed was 257, but Derek checked online and it was only 247!

 Just 20 to go.